wjuno/MultiplexedQRSender/README.md

 # Multiplex Qr Code - Android Application

-This is a project for my Final Year Project in NTU.

 Functions:
 - Half-Duplex Communication between devices
 - No Cellular Network, WiFi, Bluetooth, NFC transmission allowed